neifors/neifors/README.md

     Higher Level Education Cycle (CFGS) just 4 subjects away to get the certificate.

     2012 - 2015 --> I decided to keep on going and I started to study a Computer Engineering Degree as the Regional Government could provide me with a scholarship.
-There are somo goals to reach to continue receiving that help and I did it the first two years.
+There are some goals to reach to continue receiving that help and I did it the first two years.
 Sadly after my third one I had to leave it as well.

     2016 --> I spent the year working hard to get enough savings to come back to the university but they weren't.

     2017 - 2020 --> I moved to England searching for better opportunities.
 I've been learning and improving my english while working as a chef.
-But most of all I've been saving money.
+But most of all I've been saving money to keep going with my studies.

     2020 - 2021 --> Finally, I started to study again, and that's what I'm currently doing. 👣